2021: A Peace of Mind

 4. A peace of mind

 Mom and I had a long history when it came to the style of taking care of the house and decluttering.
 In short, mom is a conservative type who keeps all the stuff at home while I am the opposite.
 That moment was just the accumulation of both of us, and at one point, I felt I couldn’t hold it anymore.
-So, I looked for a new place to distance and to calm myself down for a while.
+So, I looked for a new place to distance and calm myself down for a while.
 Everything is good now.
 Mom and I have made up.
-I still stay at the new place because I love it; living a life where I have full control of it.
+I still stay in the new place because I love it; living a life where I have full control of it.
 It feels liberating.

-In this year, I just hope everyone is safe and healthy so we all can continuously do what we love.
+This year, I just hope everyone is safe and healthy so we all can continuously do what we love.